dart-archive/www.dartlang.org/src/site/tools/pub/assets-and-transformers.markdown

 runs in a separate phase, after `t1` and `t2` are finished, and can see the outputs of `t1` and `t2`.

-Pub implicitly appends a transformer that converts your Dart code to JavaScript, so your code can run in any modern browser.
+Pub build implicitly appends a transformer that converts your Dart code to JavaScript, so your code can run in any modern browser.

 ## Where to put assets  {#where-to-put-assets}

-An asset can be in any root level directory of your package.
-However, assets located in the `lib` directory have additional visibilty:
+An asset can be in any root-level directory of your package.
+However, assets located under the `lib` directory have additional visibilty:

-* Assets of packages that you depend on need to be in `lib`.
+* Assets that other packages depend on need to be in `lib`.

 * Assets in your package that you want to access from other directories within your package need to be in your package's `lib` directory.